17-year-old arrested in connection with burglary of Scott Frost's home

 LINCOLN, Neb. -- A 17-year-old girl has been arrested in connection with the burglary reported last month at the home of Nebraska football coach Scott Frost.

 One pair of Nike shoes were recovered after police interviewed the juvenile, whose name was not released.
-She was lodged at the city's youth detention center.
+She is lodged at a youth services center.
 The investigation remains active, said Angela Sands, public information officer for the Lincoln Police Department, and more arrests are possible.

 Frost's home had been under renovation for four months and was unoccupied at the time of the suspected break-in, which was reported July 29.
 Initially, 14 championship rings from Nebraska, Oregon and UCF were listed among the stolen items, but they were later found in the garage.